keboola/connection-docs/storage/file-uploads/index.md

 2. analyzing how something got into a table (useful mainly for incremental loads)

-Every time a table is **exported** from Storage, the process is reversed: first a file is created in File uploads and then it is actually downloaded from there.
-Beware however that due to the nature of database exports, an exported table may be sliced and require [substantial effort to reconstruct](http://developers.keboola.com/integrate/storage/api/import-export/#working-with-sliced-files).
+Every time a table is **exported** from Storage, the process is reversed: first a file is created in File uploads (not when exporting manually) and then it is actually downloaded from there.
+Beware, however, that due to the nature of database exports, the exported table may be sliced and require [substantial effort to reconstruct](http://developers.keboola.com/integrate/storage/api/import-export/#working-with-sliced-files).
 To make sure your tables are exported as merged files, always use the **Export** feature in the **Action** tab of the [table detail](/storage/tables/#export).